sthagen/VirusTotal-vt-cli/doc/vt_iocstream_delete.md

 ### Examples

 ```
-# Delete all notifications matching a filter, e.g. all matches for a Yara rule/ruleset
+# Delete all notifications matching a filter, e.g. all matches for a YARA rule/ruleset
 vt iocstream delete -f "origin:hunting tag:my_rule"
 # Delete a single notification with ID 1234568.
 The notification ID is displayed in the context_attributes.
 vt iocstream delete 1234568